 The native plants chosen are adapted to the wetland soils and understory of the mature forest currently present.
 As they regenerate they will create an additional floor and shrub layer within the habitat.
 This provides important feeding and nesting areas for many bird and insect species and rewards us with a healthier functioning ecosystem.

-Fenced deer exclosures seem to be popping up all around woodland forest parks in the Northeast to prevent a forest floor crew-cut from these ubiquitous grazers.
+Fenced deer exclosures seem to be popping up all around woodland forest parks in the Northeast to prevent a forest floor crew-cut from these ubiquitous grazers that denude the forest floor.
 The populations of white-tailed deer is growing as they thrive on the increased edge habitat due to habitat fragmentation and planted suburban home landscaping as well as reduced and restricted hunting pressure and predation.
 As a result, we have seen a decimation of our native woodland understory plant species where deer have been allowed to proliferate.
 This in turn, removes valuable habitat required for understory animal species.
 They have even been referred to jokingly as the “jersey devil” by biologists studying the empty understory “ghost forests” they have created.

 The idea of the fenced enclosures vary from site-to-site, some sites may be studying the difference between the fenced exclosure area and the outside open area while others are actively planting their exclosure with native plants while removing invasive exotic species in a direct effort to improve the ecological integrity of the forest.
 The second plan is similar to a Noah’s Ark of sorts where all species are collected before they are lost or like collecting the baseball cards (plants) of an old championship team (functioning forest) to try and piece it back together.